InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/secure-innersource.md

 # Resulting Context

-*What is the situation after the problem has been solved?
-The original context is changed indirectly by way of the solution.
-Often this section can include discussion of the next possible Patterns/problems introduced.
-This section can be short in content - the solution may not introduce new problems or change much context.*

 Many times the InnerSource adoption in an organization will [start as an experiment][start-as-an-experiment], with a small number of SHARED repositories.